||Academic Advising and Counseling Center

 New Students Orientation and Registration

-New students are required to attend The Wildcat Welcome (New Student Orientation) session prior to regular registration at Bishop State Community College.
-This session is designed to acquaint students with college life and the academic environment, advisement process, policies and procedures, student services, and extracurricular activities available on campus.
+New students are required to attend a New Student Orientation session prior to regular registration at Bishop State Community College.
+This session is designed to acquaint students with college life and the academic environment, the advisement process, policies and procedures, student services, and extracurricular activities available on campus.

-It also includes placement testing, introductory to academic programs and requirements, selection of a major field of study, and advisement on class schedule preparation and registration.
+It also includes placement testing, an introduction to academic programs and requirements, selection of a major field of study, and advisement on class schedule preparation and registration.
 This is a great opportunity to select classes and complete registration prior to the first day of regular registration.

-*Check with your advisor to see when you are required to take ORI101- The Wildcat Way.
+*Check with your advisor to see when you are required to take ORI 105 - Orientation and Student Success.

 Online New Student Orientation